-(a) (b) Represents amortized cost for fixed income securities and cost for preferred and common stock, limited partnership/limited liability company interests and equity warrants/options. (c)
+(a) (b) Represents amortized cost for fixed income securities and cost for preferred and common stock, limited partnership/limited liability company interests and equity

-Fair value is determined by or under the direction of the Company's Board of Directors.
-See Note 2 for further details.
-Transaction and other information for "non-controlled, affiliated" investments under the Investment Company Act of 1940, whereby the Company owns 5% or more (but not more (d) than 25%) of the portfolio company's outstanding voting securities.
+Transaction and other information for "non-controlled, affiliated" investments under the Investment Company Act of 1940, whereby the Company owns 5% or more (but not more than 25%) of the portfolio company's outstanding voting securities.

-Approximately 69% of the senior secured loans of the Company's portfolio companies bear interest at a floating rate that may be determined by reference to the London Interbank Offered Rate (LIBOR) or other base rate (commonly the Federal Funds Rate or the Prime Rate), at the borrower's option.
-In addition, approximately 61% of such senior secured (e) loans have floors of 1.00% to 2.00%.
+Approximately 72% of the senior secured loans of the Company's portfolio companies bear interest at a floating rate that may be determined by reference to the London Interbank Offered Rate (LIBOR) or other base rate (commonly the Federal Funds Rate or the Prime Rate), at the borrower's option.
+In addition, approximately 71% of such senior secured loans have floors of 1.00% to 1.75%.
 The borrower under a senior secured loan generally has the option to select from interest reset periods of one, two, three or six months and may alter that selection at the end of any reset period.
-The stated interest rate represents the weighted average interest rate at December 31, 2012 of all contracts within the specified loan facility.
+The stated interest rate represents the weighted average interest rate at December 31, 2013 of all contracts within the specified loan facility. (e)